WebKit/WebKit/PerformanceTests/Air.js/README.md

 This documents the motivation, design, and license of Air.js.

+To run Air.js, simply open "Air.js/test.html" in your browser.
+It will only run correctly if your browser supports ES6.

 ## Motivation

 At the time that Air.js was written, most JavaScript benchmarks used ES5 or